gagolews/deepr/README.md

 is a **comprehensive course on one of the most popular languages in data science** (statistical computing, graphics, machine learning, data wrangling and analytics).
-It **introduces the base language** in-depth and is aimed at ambitious students, practitioners, and researchers who would like to become **independent users** of this powerful environment.
+It **introduces the base language** in-depth.
+It is aimed at ambitious students, practitioners, and researchers who want to become **independent users** of this powerful environment.

 > **This is an early draft and is distributed in the hope that it will be useful.**
-> Any remarks and bug fixes are appreciated — please submit them via
+> Any remarks and bug fixes are appreciated.
+Please submit them via
 > this repository's *Issues* tracker.
 Thank you.